MilesBDyson/RCWL-0516/README.md

 NOTE:
 -----
-this sensor will detect any type of movement, it uses microwave radar and does not use inferred to detect movement if you wish to detect only inferred use the HC-SR501 sensor.
+this sensor will detect any type of movement, it uses microwave radar and does not use inferred to detect movement, if you wish to detect only inferred use the HC-SR501 sensor.